There are two ways to create an edge. In both cases the \b Result

 + initial shape topology (takes into consideration the existing gaps) to obtain

-+ valid resulting shape.
++ a valid resulting shape.

 \n Example of usage: